Azure/terraform-azurerm-avm-res-network-networksecuritygroup/README.md

 ### <a name="input_security_rules"></a> [security\_rules](#input\_security\_rules)

 Description:  - `access` - (Required) Specifies whether network traffic is allowed or denied.
 Possible values are `Allow` and `Deny`.
- - `name` - (Required) Name of the network security rule to be created.
  - `description` - (Optional) A description for this rule.
 Restricted to 140 characters.
  - `destination_address_prefix` - (Optional) CIDR or destination IP range or * to match any IP.
 Tags such as `VirtualNetwork`, `AzureLoadBalancer` and `Internet` can also be used.
 Besides, it also supports all available Service Tags like ‘Sql.WestEurope‘, ‘Storage.EastUS‘, etc. You can list the available service tags with the CLI: ```shell az network list-service-tags --location westcentralus
 ```.
 For further information please see [Azure CLI